jimhigson/oboe.js/writing/main/5_Implementation.md

 Automated testing
 -----------------

+Automated testing improves what can be written, not just making what is written more reliable.

 ![The testing pyramid is a common concept, relying on the assumption that verification of small parts provides a solid base from which to compose system-level behaviours.
 A Lot of testing is done on the